If you are planning to eat sushi when you visit Japan, make sure to learn this essential sushi etiquette first!

 Chances are they will do their best to cater to any essential needs you might have, but of course not every single request can be accommodated.

-Since sushi-ya prepare so carefully for each meal, if you spring a surprise on them (for example, telling them on the day of your meal that you can’t eat so-and-so), you’ll be committing a fairly major faux pas.
-It’s less that they will be upset, and more that they will be frustrated that you didn’t tell them in advance so they could properly prepare.
+Since sushi-ya prepare so carefully for each meal, if you spring a surprise on them (for example, telling them on the day of your meal that you can’t eat so-and-so), you’ll be committing a major faux pas.

-All of this applies not only to dietary requirements – such as food allergies – but also to preferences.
-So if you do have any special requests, don’t be shy and state them at the time of making reservations!
+All of this applies not only to dietary requirements such as food allergies, but also to preferences.
+So if you do have any special requests, be respectful and state them at the time of making reservations!

 On a similar note, please take care not to make unrealistic demands.